LloydLion/DidiFrame/DidiFrame/DocFX/articles/first_project.md

 Almost components of DidiFrame requires logging module.
 Logging in DidiFrame based on Microsoft.Extensions.Logging library and you can configurate it as you want.
 Simple call `AddLogging(Action<ILoggingBuilder>)` method with delegate and configurate logging.
 But library has custom fancy logger to add it call on `ILoggingBuilder`
 `AddFancyConsole(DateTime)` method with start time object that can be got from builder using `GetStartupTime()` method.
-Added fancy console requires Colorfy module in di container.

 ## Step 4 - Services

 When configuration added we can add di container into builder.
 To do it call `AddServices(Action<IServiceCollection>)` method and give it configuration delegate.
 In delegate we should add services into di container.
-DidiFrame is modules-based framework and you can enable or disable any components, but in first time we should add Data management subsystem, Model factory provider, Auto repositories (optional), Command repository, Some command loader, Command pipeline and Discord client.
+DidiFrame is modules-based framework and you can enable or disable any components, but in first time we should add Data management subsystem, Model factory provider, Auto repositories (optional), Command repository, Some command loader, Command pipeline, Localization and Discord client.
 About each module further in the text

 ### Data management subsystem